 The holidays are always a very busy time for everyone.
 It is also a very stressful time for some individuals.
 This stress comes from many sources including going to multiple holiday parties, making sure you have your entire gift list purchased, dealing with crowded stores and parking lot, and wrapping up the end of the year.

 However, sometimes we let the stress get to us.
-I have found that serving other and doing good deeds for others.
+I have found that serving others and doing good deeds for others.
 Some of these deeds/actions are simple random acts of kindness.
-You will find that as you do a few of these it will help you with the stress and make your feel much better about yourself while making the holidays just a little brighter for someone else.
+You will find that as you do a few of these it will help you with the stress and make you feel much better about yourself while making the holidays just a little brighter for someone else.

 Here are 30 simple random acts of kindness that are low cost and/or simple to do to help others.